Welcome back, Rush Limbaugh and the cutting edge of societal evolution here on the one and only Excellence in Broadcasting Network.

 They are losing their future each and every day, Mr. President.

-They see their future dwindling away, and they're wondering how to save what's left.
+They see their future dwindling away and they're wondering how to save what's left.

 And there's no inspiration coming from the White House on this.

-There's no motivation, there's no uplifting whatsoever.
+There's no uplifting whatsoever.

-And by the way, the last time a president said, go out there and spend, engage in commerce, it was George W. Bush and the Democrat Party raked him over the coals for being insensitive.
+And by the way, the last time a president said, go out there and spend, engage in commerce, it was George W. Bush, and the Democrat Party raked him over the coals for being insensitive.

-Uh supposed to sacrifice, there's gonna be supposed to be shared sacrifice because of the wall in Iraq is supposed to be shared sacrifice.
+There is supposed to be shared sacrifice because of the wall in Iraq.

-Well, hello, you're getting shared sacrifice.
+You're getting shared sacrifice.

 This is what they meant all along.